 Welcome to Western and CIT 352 Database Administration II!
-My name is Mark Revels and I am anticipating a rewarding, fun experience for all of us with the primary focus being that you have an opportunity to learn about the MySQL SQL syntax.
+My name is Mark Revels and I am anticipating a rewarding, fun experience for all of us with the primary focus being that you have an opportunity to learn about SQL syntax using MySQL.

-If you need to discuss personal issues with me, need some coaching, or just want to discuss general topics, please send an e-mail message to my faculty e-mail address given above or call me (although we may play telephone tag on occasion).
+If you need to discuss personal issues with me, need some coaching, or just want to discuss general topics, please send an e-mail message to my faculty email address given above or call me (although we may play telephone tag on occasion).
 PLEASE let me know which class you are in and how late I may call you back (and what time zone you're in).